Madeira travel destination

 Do I need a visa for Madeira?

-Do I need to book hikes in advance?
+Do I need to rent a car in Madeira?

 Ready for Madeira?